fravasta/Prediction-of-Taxi-fares/README.md

 - `Trip_Price`: Target variable (fare amount in USD)

 The dataset contains also missing values and outliers, providing the opportunity to face data cleaning challenges.
+This dataset is designed to predict taxi trip fares based on various factors such as distance, time of day, traffic conditions, and more.
+It provides realistic synthetic data for regression tasks, offering a unique opportunity to explore pricing trends in the taxi industry.

 ## Project Structure